22.214.171.124 Internet Social Media and ‘Fake News’

 More than half of the world’s population has access to the Internet.
 As revealed by answers to the question How Much Time Do People Spend on Social Media?, the average Internet user spends more than two hours a day on social media: reading or creating content for others to read.
 Facebook, Twitter, WeChat and Instagram each have more than a billion users.
 With this size of audience, it is not surprising that advertisers of goods and services are interested in gaining access to people who might become customers – and Internet social media companies are funded by advertising revenue.

 Social media sites on the Internet have become an increasingly important source of news for many people.
-For example, a survey found that “44% of Americans get their news from Facebook”.
-This pattern is a cause for concern, because it is largely unattributable and therefore unaccountable; The Economist asked, in an article entitled Scandal, outrage and politics, “Do social media threaten democracy?”; it argued that they are “spreading untruth and outrage, corroding voters’ judgment and aggravating partisanship”.
+For example, a Pew Research survey, News Use Across Social Media Platforms 2016, found that “A majority of U.S. adults – 62% – get news on social media, and 18% do so often”.
+This pattern is a cause for concern, because it is largely unattributable and cannot be held to account; The Economist asked “Do social media threaten democracy?” and argued that they are “spreading untruth and outrage, corroding voters’ judgment and aggravating partisanship”.

 Commercial media organisations can be held to account and they want to retain their credibility – although there are exceptions (126.96.36.199) – but people can publish outright lies or ‘fake news’ on social media without being sued.
 They pass stories on to others, and the story rapidly gains momentum: ‘going viral’.
 A Guardian article, How technology disrupted the truth, explained in some detail how this led to “post-truth politics” in the British vote for Brexit.
 As argued in a New York Times article entitled Am I imagining This?, ‘fake news’ also undermines American politics.